leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 {{#example_decl Examples/Intro.lean headHuh}}
 ```
 A Lean naming convention is to define operations that might fail in groups using the suffixes `?` for a version that returns an `Option`, `!` for a version that crashes when provided with invalid input, and `D` for a version that returns a default value when the operation would otherwise fail.
-For instance, `head` requires the caller to provide mathematical evidence that the list is not empty, `head?` returns an `Option`, `head!` crashes the program when passed an empty list, and `headD` takes a default value to return in case the list is empty.
+Following this pattern, `head` requires the caller to provide mathematical evidence that the list is not empty, `head?` returns an `Option`, `head!` crashes the program when passed an empty list, and `headD` takes a default value to return in case the list is empty.
 The question mark and exclamation mark are part of the name, not special syntax, as Lean's naming rules are more liberal than many languages.

 Because `head?` is defined in the `List` namespace, it can be used with accessor notation: